Air Canada Interview Questions

 • What opportunities will I have to learn and grow?

-Air Canada Interview Questions Flight Attendant
+Air Canada Interview Questions for Flight Attendants

-• State you have excellent communication skills that will allow you to work well with the customer and other crew members.
+• Demonstrate your excellent communication skills, enabling you to work effectively with customers and other crew members.

-• Finally, be sure to note any first aid experience or second language you speak.
+• Finally, note any first aid experience or second language you speak.

 Why do you want to be a flight attendant?